 The Sony A9S Master Series OLED is an excellent TV that delivers stunning picture quality in almost every type of content.
 Like all OLEDs, it can produce inky blacks for a great dark room viewing experience.
 It has a nearly instantaneous response time and an optional Black Frame Insertion feature, resulting in clear motion in fast-moving scenes.
 Input lag is significantly improved over its predecessor, the Sony A9G OLED, but it still lacks variable refresh rate support.
-Also, it doesn't have any HDMI 2.1 ports and can't display a 4k @ 120Hz signal, which might disappoint those looking for a TV to go with their PS5 or Xbox Series X. As is the case with all OLEDs, there are risks of permanent burn-in; however, we don't expect it to be an issue for most people who watch varied content.
+Also, it doesn't have any HDMI 2.1 ports and can't display a 4k @ 120Hz signal, which might disappoint those looking for a TV to go with their PS5 or Xbox Series X. It's been replaced in 2022 by the Sony A90K OLED, which is now available in a 42" and 48" size and features improved gaming features.

 The Sony XBR48A9S is an excellent TV overall.
 Its OLED panel has a nearly infinite contrast ratio and perfect black uniformity, making it a fantastic choice for watching movies.
 It's well-suited for watching TV shows or sports as it upscales lower resolution content well, and it has wide viewing angles so that you can watch with a group of people.
 It has a nearly instantaneous response time and low input lag to deliver an excellent gaming experience; however, it lacks VRR support, and the refresh rate is limited to 60Hz at 4k.